back to overview

 ## 158 11287 549 Ammandra decasperma Ammandra decasperma

-head(species[which(species$species == "Ammandra decasperma"), ])
+species[which(species$species_name == "Ammandra decasperma"), ]

-## grid_id spp_Id GENUS EPITHET species
+## grid_id spp_Id GENUS EPITHET species_name

 ## 153 10937 549 Ammandra decasperma Ammandra decasperma